Structured State-Space Regularization for Generation-Friendly Image Tokenization: Proposed method

 then, by the Parseval's identity, the surface function $\mathbf{I}(x,y)$ is expressed as a linear combination of the basis functions $\{\phi_n\}_{n\in \mathbb{N}}$ with the coefficients $\{c_n\}_{n\in \mathbb{N}}$:

-If some terms in the expansion are omitted, the reconstruction becomes an approximation, \ie, lossy compression.
+If some terms in the expansion are omitted, the reconstruction becomes an approximation.
 Thus, we truncate the terms in Eq.~(\ref{eq:image_approx}) to define the basis projection as $\mathbf{c}(\mathbf{I}):= ^{\top}$, where $N \leq HW$.

 \textbf{Choice of the input transformation $\theta(\cdot)$} Among various explorations for transforming an image such as autoregressive modeling~\cite{lee2022autoregressive, ramesh2021zero, sun2024autoregressive}, random masking/unmasking~\cite{li2024autoregressive, chang2022maskgit, li2023mage, he2022masked}, pooling~\cite{tian2024visual}, or denoising~\cite{ho2020denoising, sohl2015deep}, we adopt a \textit{progressive blurring process based on Gaussian blur}~\cite{ballard1982computer} for two main reasons.
 First, Gaussian blur offers favorable mathematical properties, including linearity and differentiability, while its derivative being conveniently derived from the fundamental solution of the heat equation~\cite{perona2002scale, weickert1998anisotropic}.
-Second, it aligns well with the inductive bias of images: Gaussian blur is shift-invariant, preserves existing structures without introducing artifacts~\cite{lindeberg1994scale}, and progressively removes frequency components from high to low—an approach long exploited in compression methods~\cite{wallace1991jpeg, lian2012webp, richardson2011h}.
+Second, it aligns well with the inductive bias of images: Gaussian blur is shift-invariant, preserves existing structures without introducing artifacts~\cite{lindeberg1994scale}.
 We examine both blurring and deblurring transformations and find that the blurring process emerges as the more natural choice during derivation.
 The details for its derivation and justification are provided in Appendix~\ref{appendix:deblurring}.
 Accordingly, we present the derivation based on the blurring process.
 Formally, given an image $\mathbf{I} = \mathbf{I}_0$, we define the progressive Gaussian blurring process $\{\mathbf{I}_t \}_{t=0}^{T}$ as a series of uniformly sampled images from a continuous process $\{\mathbf{I}_\tau\}_{\tau \in [0,T \Delta]}$ by letting $\mathbf{I}_t := \mathbf{I}_{\tau}|_{\tau = t \Delta}$, where $\Delta$ is the step size between adjacent samples.
 For $\tau \in (0, T]$,

 where $G_{\sigma^2}(x,y) = \frac{1}{2\pi \sigma^2}\exp(-\frac{x^2 + y^2}{2\sigma^2})$ denotes the Gaussian blur kernel.

 \textbf{Derivation of the update rule $\mathbf{c}(\mathbf{I}_{t-1}) \mapsto \mathbf{c}(\mathbf{I}_t)$} Owing to the well-studied analytical properties of Gaussian blur, we can formulate how $\mathbf{c}(\mathbf{I}_t)$ evolves as $t$ increases, by deriving the derivatives of $\mathbf{c}(\mathbf{I}_\tau)$ with respect to $\tau$.
 Let the $k$-th element of the vector $\mathbf{c}(\mathbf{I}_\tau) \in \mathbb{R}^N$ be $\mathbf{c}_k(\mathbf{I}_\tau)$, then we can derive its derivative as follows: